Interstate Compact for Juveniles

 Case Assignment

-In Wisconsin, assignment of ICJ cases from other states is done according to where the youth will live and the youth’s age, as follows:
+Effective January 2026, assignment of Interstate Compact for Juveniles (ICJ) cases from other states is overseen according to where the youth will reside and the youth's age, as follows: